dontexpectless/win-firewall-batch-block/README.md

-# win-firewall-batch-block
+# Win Firewall Batch Block Outbund
-Windows Firewall Batch Block outbound for all exe files under given path This PowerShell script blocks outbound internet connections for all executable files (`.exe`) found in a specified folder and its subfolders (recursively).
+This PowerShell script blocks outbound internet connections for all executable files (*.exe) found in a specified folder and its subfolders (recursively).
 It allows users to specify a prefix for the firewall rule names, making it easy to identify the rules in the Windows Firewall or by default, uses specified folder name.

 ## Features